4chan: /soc/

 /soc/ is 4chan's not-safe-for-work social board.
 It was launched in January 2011 after site founder Christopher Poole approved requests to move "rate my looks", webcam and other social threads off the high-traffic /b/ board into a dedicated space.
 Threads on /soc/ commonly feature "rate me" selfie evaluations and location-based posts intended to organize meet-ups.
 Posters frequently swap social media handles or Discord servers despite 4chan's usual emphasis on anonymity.

-On July 21, 2023, an anonymous user posted a link to a self-made free and open source dating app in a /soc/ thread, initially advertising it as an "experimental matchmaking algorithm".
+On July 21, 2023, an anonymous user posted a link to a self-made free and open source dating app, Duolicious, in a /soc/ thread.
 In May 2024, the app went viral, briefly outranking mainstream apps including eHarmony on Google Play's "Top for $0" dating category despite the app's creator stating "it was only meant to be a meme app".
 Mashable dubbed it "the 4chan dating app", describing it as "an amalgamation of other, better dating apps like Grindr and OkCupid."